panterch/project_zero/README.md

  * Haml
  * inherited_resources
  * exception_notifier
- * Rspec, Factory Girl, Steak and Spork
+ * Rspec, Factory Girl, Capybara and Spork

 ## How to hit the ground running